Crossgrove, Roger, b. 1921

 Active in Storrs, Conn.

-Biographical/Historical Note: Roger Crossgrove (1921- ) is a painter, teacher, photographer, and watercolorist in Storrs, Conn.
+Biographical/Historical Note: Roger Crossgrove (1921- ) is a painter, photographer, and educator working at the University of Connecticut in Storrs, Connecticut and who is best known for his monotype watercolors.

 How to Use this Collection